onpuppet/puppet-autofs/README.markdown

 ## Overview

 Installs and configures autofs which provides automount functionality.
-Tested with Ubuntu 12.04, Ubuntu 14.04 and CentOS 7

 ## Module Description

 Installs and configures autofs which provides automount functionality.
-Tested with Ubuntu 12.04, Ubuntu 14.04 and CentOS 7

 ## Setup